Gain practical experience in biological skills and techniques.

 Afternoon

-- plan a scientific enquiry to test predictions
+- Plan and carry out a scientific enquiry to test predictions. - Carry out an investigation:

-- use appropriate techniques and equipment
+- Use appropriate techniques and equipment,

-- make and record observations and measurements
+- Make and record observations and measurements,

-- identify organisms using keys
+- Identify organisms using keys

-- measure abiotic factors
+- Measure abiotic factors.

 How this course fulfills the specification